adrienpacifico/EZpandas/README.md

 ValueError: You are trying to merge on int64 and object columns.
 If you wish to proceed you should use pd.concat

+check if works also with mixed dtypes ( [context here](If not implemented check https://towardsdatascience.com/data-cleaning-with-pandas-avoid-this-mistake-7af559657c2c) )